Welcome to SmartWealth!

-We here at Smartwealth, are independent financial security advisors in Canada, serving the provinces of Ontario and Manitoba.
+We here at Smartwealth, are independent financial security advisors in Canada, currently serving the provinces of Ontario and Manitoba.
 Though anyone can access the information on our website, we only serve residents (includes visitors & students) of areas where we are licensed to serve (see licenses page here).

 Our Canadian financial advisory services encompasses the following: